Why Are We Denying Purple Hearts To Veterans With PTSD?

 Why should we discriminate between a soldier who has lost a limb, yet worked through a rehabilitation program and gone on to build a good life for himself, and one who has been severely traumatized psychiatrically, yet worked through a treatment program and gone on to do the same?
 Both have sustained the scars of war.
 Both have served our nation.
 Both have had to cope with hardship along with their families, who have watched and endured their suffering and recovery.

-There is a high correlation of suicidal thoughts, attempts and actions in veterans who suffer from PTSD and related anxiety disorders, including survivor’s guilt (veteran suicides account for 20% of all suicides in the United States).
-In fact, the severity of suicides among veterans has resulted in the U.S. Senate and House unanimously passing the Clay Hunt Suicide Prevention for American Veterans (SAV) Act, and President Obama signing it into effect.
+There is a high correlation of suicidal thoughts, attempts and behaviors in those who suffer from PTSD, and research suggests that for Veterans with PTSD, the strongest link to both suicide attempts and thinking about suicide is guilt related to combat.
+The U.S. Department of Veteran Affairs reported that in 2019, more than 17 veterans killed themselves every day, and that suicide rates were highest among younger Veterans, ages 18-34.
+In fact, the severity of suicides among veterans has resulted in the U.S. Senate and House unanimously passing the Clay Hunt Suicide Prevention for American Veterans (SAV) Act.

 With our increased knowledge of trauma and its impact on our veterans’ brains, minds and emotions, how can we sit on the sidelines and not at least honor their sacrifice?